-There are two basic types of damages in head injury cases: special damages and general damages.
+There are two basic types of compensable losses ("damages") in head injury cases: special damages and general damages.

-There are many other factors that can affect the value of your head injury settlement.
-Other factors to consider:
+There are many factors that can affect the value of your head injury settlement, including: